Granola-Team/mina-on-chain-voting/README.md

-# On-Chain Signalling
+# On-Chain Voting

-On-Chain Signalling for Mina Protocol - Monitors blocks and its transactions using memo variables.
+On-Chain Voting for Mina Protocol - Monitors blocks and its transactions using memo variables.
 Folders added represent each component needed for this project.